NU-Digital-Cultures/Trout/README.md

 - survey
 - student grassroot campaigns
 ## The Student Housing Crisis
-Student maintenance loans are falling short of their function to support student living, with the loan being "almost entirely wiped out by rent alone" (The Weale, 2023).
+Student maintenance loans are falling short of their function to support student living, with the loan being "almost entirely wiped out by rent alone" (Weale, 2023).

 # 3. Existing Projects